Love All Serve All

 Love All Serve All is the second studio album by Japanese singer-songwriter Fujii Kaze.
-It was released on March 23, 2022, through Universal Sigma.
-Six singles were released prior to the album, those being "Matsuri", "Hedemo Ne-Yo", "Seishun Sick", "Tabiji", "Mo-Eh-Yo", and "Kirari".
+It was released on March 23, 2022, through Hehn Records and Universal Sigma.
+Six singles were released prior to the album, those being "Matsuri", "Hedemo Ne-Yo", "Seishun Sick", "Tabiji", "Mo-Eh-Yo (Ignite)", and "Kirari".
 "Kirari" was used in commercials to promote the Honda Vezel.
 The first edition of the album was released alongside an album of covers titled Love All Cover All.
 Love All Serve All peaked atop both the Oricon Albums Chart and the Combined Chart.
 It was certified platinum by the RIAJ.
-It won the red award at the 2023 CD Shop Awards.
+It won the red award at the 2023 CD Shop Awards, and Album of the Year at the 2025 Music Awards Japan.